albertnaimovic/Hangman/README.md

 Create a Hangman Game (terminal version). https://www.youtube.com/watch?v=leW9ZotUVYo

 - Maximum guess attempts: 10.
-- Maximum wrong guess: 6.
+- Maximum wrong guesses: 6.
 - Ability to guess a word or a letter.
 If a guess is incorrect, user loses 1 life.
 - If user has 0 guesses (lifes) left, game is lost.
 - Ability to guess the word.